danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 performance of a risk prediction model at a fixed time horizon(s) *t* and for the complete follow-up time.
 In risk prediction, physicians typically focus on one or more clinically relevant time horizons to inform subjects about their risk.
-For this reasons, according to information available, different levels of validation assessment are possible.
+For this reason, according to information available, different levels of validation assessment are possible.
 Here we aim to assess the prediction performance of a risk prediction model with time-to-event outcome in case all individual data